 - Evil Chancellor: He is manipulating the other temple guardians, his ostensible superior Ellios included, for his own ends.

 - Evil Overlord: It's implied that he was the "Evil Ruler" that the Hero of Oblivia fought in the past.

 - Immortality Inducer: Via the Golden Armor.
 Of course, his absence during the present indicates that he lost it at some point and died.

 - Mind Manipulation: In addition to controlling Pokemon like all the other Steelheads, he can also control people.

 - You Gotta Have Purple Hair

 A shady third boss of the Pinchers, who isn't really revealed to even exist until later.
 He's both Red and Blue Eyes' superior, and the head of the Pokemon Pinchers.
 He is employed by the Societea, but after being disbanded seeks revenge.

 - Ascend to a Higher Plane of Existence: Not by his choice.
 Arceus takes Purple Eyes away to another dimension because it deems him too evil and dangerous to live in this dimension.

-- Establishing Character Moment: Knocking Rand unconscious in his own home, and taking his wife and daughter hostage,
+- Establishing Character Moment: Knocks Rand unconscious in his own home, and takes his wife and daughter hostage.

 - Everything's Even Worse with Sharks: He uses a Garchomp for his first battle with you.